core-wg/href/draft-ietf-core-href.md

 It is used analogously to Proxy-Scheme as defined in {{Section 5.10.2 of -coap}}.

-Since CoAP Options are only defined as one of empty, (text) string, opaque (byte string), or unsigned integer, the Option carries an unsigned integer that represents the CRI scheme-number (which relates to a CRI scheme-id as defined in {{scheme-id}}).
+As per {{Section 3.2 of -coap}}, CoAP Options are only defined as one of empty, (text) string, opaque (byte string), or uint (unsigned integer).
+The Option therefore carries an unsigned integer that represents the CRI scheme-number (which relates to a CRI scheme-id as defined in {{scheme-id}}).
 For instance, the scheme name "coap" has the scheme-number 0 and is